leapwallet/cosmos-node-setup/docs/aws-config.md

 This section deals with setting up AWS EBS backups.
 It's optional but highly recommended.

-It can take several days for a node to finish downloading the older blocks.
-If the DB gets corrupted (e.g., due to a failed upgrade), then you'll have to start syncing from the beginning.
-Therefore, we recommend taking a daily backup so that you'll lose at most a day's syncing progress in case the DB gets corrupted.
+It can take several days for a node to finish downloading older blocks.
+If the DB gets corrupted (e.g., due to a failed upgrade), then you'll have to start syncing from the beginning again.
+Therefore, we recommend taking a daily backup so that you'll only lose at most a day's syncing progress in case the DB gets corrupted.

-We recommend taking one backup daily because fewer would somewhat defeat the purpose, and taking more than one is expensive.
+We recommend taking one backup daily because fewer would somewhat defeat the purpose, and more would be too expensive.

 Here's how to set up the daily backup:

 1. Add a tag to the EBS volume.
-We recommend setting the key to something like _Name_, and the value to something like _ juno-mainnet-archive-node_.
+We recommend setting the key to something like _Name_, and the value to something like _juno-mainnet-archive-node_.
 2. Go to the Lifecycle Manager page which looks similar to the following screenshot:

    ![Lifecycle Manager](lifecycle-manager.png)